HumanCode-AI/humancode-ai/README.md

 HumancodeAI is a Feature-Rich demonstration of a Ton Faucet app built in Telegram.
 It's main purpose is for [TONHackerHouse2024](https://lu.ma/TONHackerHouse2024)

 ## Telegram WebApp
-You can access the HumancodeAI Faucet WebApp in Telegram using [@HumcodeAIBot](https://t.me/HumcodeAIBot) or you can directly open [HumcodeAI WebApp](https://t.me/HumcodeAIBot/app).
+You can access the HumancodeAI Faucet WebApp in Telegram using [@HumanCode](https://t.me/humancodeai_bot) or you can directly open [HumanCode WebApp](https://t.me/humancodeai_bot/airdrop).

 ## Documentation